sodadata/docs/soda-cl/anomaly-detection.md

 ### Insensitive detection

 The default `coverage` hyperparameter profile is more tolerant of small noises in data quality measurements.
 However, as in the following example, the profile may not be sensitive enough if there are fluctuating data patterns.
-The reason is that `coverage` profile uses a low `changepoint_prior_scale=0.001` value and a low `seasonality_prior_scale=0.01` which make the model less sensitive to changepoints.
-As seen in the following graph, predicted `yˆ` values has a steady trend and does not capture the fluctuating pattern of the actual measurements.
-In return, it missed an anomaly as indicated by the red rectangle.
+This is because the `coverage` profile uses a low `changepoint_prior_scale=0.001` value and a low `seasonality_prior_scale=0.01` which make the model less sensitive to changepoints.

+As in the following graph, the predicted `yˆ` values produce a steady trend and the algorithm does not capture the fluctuating pattern of the actual measurements.
+As a result, it missed the anomaly in the red rectangle.

 ![underfitting-coverage](/assets/images/ad-underfitting-coverage.png){:height="700px" width="700px"}